yixuanqi03/Noise-Robust-Website-Fingerprinting/datasets/README.md

 ## Data

-This repository does not include any dataset.

-The datasets used in this study are standard benchmarks commonly adopted in the Website Fingerprinting literature.
+The experiments in this study are conducted on commonly used Website Fingerprinting benchmarks, including CW and AWF.